DanPenso/earthquake-data-analysis/README.md

 - This repository is maintained on the `main` branch.
 For collaborative development, create feature branches and open pull requests.
 - If you want me to push changes to a branch or open a PR, tell me the branch name and message.

-## Contact

-- For issues or questions, contact the group email or the detected committer: `dinisnascimento@connect.glos.ac.uk`.

-## License

-Add a license file if you plan to publish this project.
-Common choices for academic code are MIT or CC-BY for associated write-ups.

----

-If you confirm the other two team members' full names and student IDs I will update the top section and commit the change.